The Black Food Fund is an organisation shaped for and by Black people from Lambeth and Southwark.

 Acknowledgements.

-The Black Food Fund is funded by Impact on Urban Health, and hosted and facilitated by Hello Brave
+The Black Food Fund is funded by Impact on Urban Health, and facilitated by Tayo Medupin and Daphne Amevenu.

-So far over 20 people have worked together over three years to develop the Black Food Fund.
-These include Afiya “Fi” Titus, Ali Kakande, Alisha Mulhall, Bayo Adelaja, Carmen Lindsay, Destiny McCathy, Duncan Brown, Felicia Boshorin, Fiona Small, Hazel Peck, Janine Carpenter, Kamna Muralidharan, Laura Reynolds, Matt Towner, Maryan Nuur, Sadhbh Doherty, Sharmada Nagarajan, Shola Oladipo, Tegha Kum, Will Nicholson and Winne Baffoe.
+So far, over 20 people have worked together over three years to develop the Black Food Fund.
+These include Afiya “Fi” Titus, Ali Kakande, Alisha Mulhall, Bayo Adelaja, Bella Hunt, Carmen Lindsay, Destiny McCathy, Duncan Brown, Felicia Boshorin, Fiona Small, Hazel Peck, Janine Carpenter, Kamna Muralidharan, Laura Reynolds, Matt Towner, Maryan Nuur, Sadhbh Doherty, Sharmada Nagarajan, Shola Oladipo, Tegha Kum, Will Nicholson and Winne Baffoe.
+Also, a special mention to Celestine Agbo, who served on the committee until Dec 2024.

 We thank them for their investment in this work so far.